-Carbide inserts provide a life-expectancy 10 to 20 times longer than traditional steel blades.
+Carbide inserts provide a life expectancy 10 to 20 times longer than traditional steel blades.
 This extended longevity has proven to save time and resources for winter maintenance agencies around the country.
-Unfortunately, there are no common procurement specifications, and agencies use a wide variety of requirements.
+Unfortunately, there are no common procurement specifications for carbide inserts, and agencies use a wide variety of requirements.

 Still, many agencies do have experience using standards developed for the use of plow blades with carbide inserts.
-This project will gather information from these users and carbide insert manufacturers/distributors/vendors to compile a set of standard specifications which may be used and shared among Clear Roads members and others.
+This project gathered information from these users and from carbide insert manufacturers/distributors/vendors to compile a set of standard specifications that can be used and shared among Clear Roads members and others.

 - Carbide inserts, geometry, and dimensions